 We all are great fans of oregano and love the way spices burst in our mouth when it is added to any cuisine.
 Buying houseplant oregano costs us a lot because it is very expensive.
 It is a signature and main flavor of major Italian, Mexican and Spanish dishes.

 Oregano is a hardy, everlasting plant which is easy to grow in your home kitchen.
 The sun exposure must be partial that is neither too low nor too harsh.
 Oregano which is grown at home or in the kitchen garden is fresh comparatively and can be used for a longer period of time.

 About The Plant-

 Oregano is scientifically known as ‘origanum’ and it is a houseplant.
 The soil type should not be too wet, that means it should be well drained.
 Oregano is native to Mediterranean region and the Middle East, oregano grows one to two feet tall and two feet wide at maturity.Its leaves are oval and fragrant.
 Oregano blooms in pink, lavender, or white shades in mid- to late summer.
 Flowers taste milder than the leaves, and make a pretty addition to summer salads.

-Let’s come back to our main topic that is how to grow oregano.
-We’ll have to take care of each and every minute details for growing oregano.
+Let’s come back to our main topic that is how to grow oregano houseplant.
+We’ll have to take care of each and every minute details for growing oregano houseplant.
 Here everything is written in sequence from step 1 till the last step so let’s start-